refinedev/refine/documentation/docs/api-reference/mui/migration-guide/v4-to-v5.md

 ### `GridColumns` to `GridColDef[]`

 While updating our Material UI examples, we've encountered this issue and thought it deserves a mention here.
-When defining the `columns` for the `<DataGrid>`, we've used `GridColums` type, with the changes in `@mui/x-data-grid`'s last version, this type is removed and should be replaced with `GridColDef` array.
+When defining the `columns` for the `<DataGrid>`, we've used `GridColumns` type, with the changes in `@mui/x-data-grid`'s last version, this type is removed and should be replaced with `GridColDef` array.

 ```diff title="posts/list.tsx"
 import React from "react";